 General

-Western Meadowlark: Short, stocky, ground-dwelling bird with dark-streaked brown upperparts and bright yellow underparts with broad black V on breast.
-Crown is dark brown-and-white striped; face is white with dark eyestripes.
-Bill is sharply pointed.
+Western Meadowlark: Short, stocky ground-dwelling bird with dark-streaked brown upperparts and bright yellow underparts with broad black V on breast.
+Crown is dark brown-and-white striped; dark eye stripe behind eye with yellow in front of the eye.
+Bill is long and sharply pointed.
 Tail is brown with white edges.
 Sexes are similar.
-Juvenile is paler with black spotting on underparts.
+Female is duller.
+Juvenile is paler, particularly in the yellow areas of plumage.
+Breast band is replaced with dark streaking; black spotting on underparts; bill is pink and has a dark tip.

 Range and Habitat